eduvpn/eduvpn-common/wrappers/python/README.md

 folder.

 If you do not build this as part of the full repository, specify `EXPORTS_PATH="path/to/exports-folder"` when calling make.
-This folder must contain `platform.mk` and the `lib/` folder with built libraries.
+This folder must contain `common.mk` and the `lib/` folder with built libraries.

 Test: